knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShoppingCartsApi.md

 <a name="getcarts"></a>
 # **GetCarts**
-> ModelPageResourceCartSummary GetCarts (int? filterOwnerId, int? size, int? page, string order)
+> PageResourceCartSummary GetCarts (int? filterOwnerId, int? size, int? page, string order)

 Get a list of carts